Â黨ÐÇ¿Õmv

 Let theÌýstudentÌýknow you areÌýgratefulÌýthey felt comfortable sharing this information with you.
 Also, let the student know you will need to share this information with the Title IX Coordinator, so that they can be offered additional support and services.ÌýÌý

-Submit a report to the LMC Title IX Coordinator either online atÌýÌýor by contacting the Vice President of Student Affairs Office at (269) 927-8752.
+Submit a report to the LMC Title IX Coordinator either online atÌýÌýor by contacting the Dean of Student Life & Engagement, Title IX Coordinator at (269) 927-6172.

 First, contact the student directly.
 Send them an email to let them know you are concerned and would like to meet with them.ÌýÌý